Las leyendas: el origen: Development

 Ricardo Arnaiz, the creator of the Leyendas characters, served as the director of the film, marking his return to the franchise since The Legend of La Nahuala and his first collaboration outside of Animex Producciones.
 The film was originally titled tentatively as The Legend of... and then The Legend of Finado and Moribunda.
 The film was first teased on social media.

 Release

 It was originally slated for an April 2020 release, but was postponed due to the COVID-19 pandemic in the country.

-The film was released on the ViX+ service on August 10, 2022.
+The film was released on the ViX service on August 10, 2022.

+Sequel

+The film is succeeded by La leyenda de los Chaneques, which was also released on Vix on 14 July 2023.